 - PPD publishes the Computer and Peripheral Price Index (CPPI) (Record number 5032) which measures changes in the price of computers and computer peripherals sold to governments, businesses and consumers.
 It is used by CIMTP primarily to measure price changes in imports of computer parts.

-- PPD also publishes the Export Import Price Report (Record number 5142) which is a survey that measures price changes for key commodities that have proven difficult to measure through other methods.
+- PPD also publishes the Export Import Price Index (Record number 5142) which is a survey that measures price changes for key commodities that have proven difficult to measure through other methods.

 - The Bank of Japan publishes the Corporate Goods Price Index (CGPI) which measures price changes for goods traded in the Japanese corporate sector.
 CIMTP uses the Export Price Index component of the CGPI to measure Canada's import prices for goods imported from Asian countries.

-- The National Energy Board provides price data on electricity and the Environment, Energy and Statistics Division of Statistics Canada provides data on exports of crude petroleum and natural gas.
+- The Canada Energy Regulator provides price data on electricity and crude petroleum, and the Environment and Energy Statistics Division of Statistics Canada provides data on exports of crude petroleum and natural gas.

 During the calculation of the Laspeyres indexes and Paasche indexes, a module uses a method described by Hidiroglou and Berthelot (1986) to identify outlying observations.
 Historical trends are also used to identify transactions within an aggregation that are "abnormal" for a given period.
 The error detection process is only done at the first stage of aggregation in the construction of the International Merchandise Trade Price Index.